dkoslicki/CommonKmers/README.md

 ###Build from source###
 You will need the Kmer counting tool Jellyfish to be installed.
 Please see [the Jellyfish installation page](http://www.genome.umd.edu/jellyfish.html) for installation directions.

-You will need to download [this data repository](http://www.math.oregonstate.edu/~koslickd/CommonKmersData.tar.gz).
-Place this file in the CommonKmers directory, and then extract using ``tar -xf CommonKmersData.tar.gz``.
+You will need to download [this data repository](http://www.math.oregonstate.edu/~koslickd/CommonKmersData.tar.gz), and then extract using ``tar -xf CommonKmersData.tar.gz``.
 This folder contains all the default training data.

 Please refer to [the Julia installation page](http://julialang.org/downloads/) to install Julia.
 You will need to add the HDF5 and ArgParse packages.
 These can be added using `Pkg.add("HDF5")` and `Pkg.add("ArgParse")`.